Configuration

 Config XML paths

 The configPath is the most user-friendly way to create the XML path to (most) any parameter in the configuration file.
-The following functions are called by configPath and are more foolproof but less robust:
+The following functions are called by configPath and are more explicit and rigid.
+Note, none of these are exported and so they must be called with the PhysiCellModelManager. prefix, e.g., PhysiCellModelManager.domainPath("x_min").

 Here is a near-exhaustive list of the available tokens (the flexibiilty of configPath allows for some of these XML paths to be created in multiple ways):